vitorassis/mysqli-crud-php-oop/README.md

-A simple PHP Class for using with MySQL create, read, update and delete functions.
+A simple PHP Class for using with MySQLi create, read, update and delete functions.
 Using OOP this class can easily be added to to enhance existing functions or create more.

 **Using The Class**
 --